andsnw/sockjs-dos-py/README.md

 * SockJS 0.3.19

 ## Usage
-This POC is targeted towards vulnerable MeteorJS apps.
-To customise, change the payloads from `/sockjs` to corresponding routes of managed by SockJS.
+This POC is targeted towards vulnerable MeteorJS apps running SockJS on `/sockjs`.
+To customise for other web apps running SockJS, change the payloads from `/sockjs` to corresponding routes managed by SockJS.

 Install Python, then run in cmd/terminal:
 ```